Jeep Wrangler Review 2023 | Top Gear

 What is it?

 This is the latest Jeep Wrangler.
 And it really, really is new.
 We promise.
-It just doesn’t really look like it.
+Newer than ever actually, having been gently updated to keep it looking fresh (well, different) for 2024.

 Advertisement - Page continues below